pykickstart/pykickstart/docs/kickstart-docs.rst

     types and there must be a configuration file that lists valid types.
     For ext2/3/4, this configuration file is ``/etc/mke2fs.conf``.

+``--mkfsoptions=``

+    Specifies additional parameters to be passed to the program that makes a filesystem on this partition.
+This is similar to ``--fsprofile`` but works for all filesystems, not just the ones that support the profile concept.
+No processing is done on the list of arguments, so they must be supplied in a format that can be passed directly to the mkfs program.
+    This means multiple options should be comma-separated or surrounded by double quotes, depending on the filesystem.

 ``--fstype=``

     Sets the file system type for the partition.
 Valid values include